People in the community

 If your school is unsure what sustainability projects to implement Getting Started with Sustainability in Schools is a great resource for teachers and students alike.

-If your school is already on the sustainability path, consider joining Speaking 4 the Planet (S4P), an arts-based competition that encourages school students to get creative and engage with environmental and sustainability issues.
+If your school is already on the sustainability path, consider participating in Council's Youth Week Climate and Biodiversity Forum, or joining Speaking 4 the Planet (S4P), an arts-based competition that encourages school students to get creative and engage with environmental and sustainability issues.

 In 2023, Jasper in Year 8 at Caringbah High School was awarded a sustainable prize pack from Council for his Speaking 4 the Planet entry: